https://www.chefspencil.com

 There is also a more contained area for tasting the menu that the owner himself named Chef’s Corner, meant for family dinners or creative gatherings.

-The menu is also composed in four sections: land, sea, garden, and puddings.
-Burning heart is one dish that caught our eye, but we’ll leave you to discover the names of the dishes and the delights beyond them for yourself.
-And a little sneak peak of the desserts: white chocolate with jasmine and rose buds brought from a close by monastery.
+The menu is also composed of four sections: land, sea, garden, and puddings.
+Burning Heart is one dish that caught our eye, but we’ll leave you to discover the names of the dishes and the delights beyond them for yourself.
+And a little sneak peek of the desserts: white chocolate with jasmine and rose buds brought from a close by monastery.

 Bistro de l’Arte, Brașov